eudelins/syncrypt/README.md

 # Syncrypt

-A Python script to automatically synchronized your obsidian Notes (encrypted), using GitHub.
+A Python script to automatically synchronized your Obsidian notes (encrypted), using GitHub.

 ## System dependencies